FriendsOfTYPO3/extension_builder/Documentation/InDepth/Roundtrip.rst

 Roundtrip mode
 ==============

-Sooner or later you get to the point where you need to add or rename models, but already changed code of the originally created files.
+Sooner or later you get to the point where you need to add or rename domain objects, but already changed code of the originally created files.
 At this point the *roundtrip mode* is needed.
-It aims to preserve your manual changes while applying the new model configuration:
+It aims to preserve your manual changes while applying the new domain model
+configuration:

 .. contents::
    :backlinks: top